ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginExample.md

         Logging.log('Goodbye, world!')
 ```

-In this example, the `HelloWorld` class is decorated with `@plugin`, indicating that it is a plugin class.
+In this example, the `HelloWorld` class is decorated with [@plugin](https://api.acmecse.net/acme.helpers.PluginManager.html#plugin){target="_new"}, indicating that it is a plugin class.
 There can only be one plugin class per plugin module.
 This class will automatically be instantiated by the `PluginManager` when the plugin is loaded.

-The class has four methods that are decorated to hook into the CSE's lifecycle events: `init`, `finish`, `start`, and `stop`.
+The class has four methods that are decorated to hook into the CSE's lifecycle events: [init](https://api.acmecse.net/acme.helpers.PluginManager.html#init){target="_new"}, [finish](https://api.acmecse.net/acme.helpers.PluginManager.html#finish){target="_new"}, [start](https://api.acmecse.net/acme.helpers.PluginManager.html#start){target="_new"}, and [stop](https://api.acmecse.net/acme.helpers.PluginManager.html#stop){target="_new"}.
 Each method logs a message to the ACME logging system when the CSE starts up and shuts down.

 ## Running the Plugin